Mumbai Test, Day 3 session-wise recap: Big scores elude Kohli, Pujara but India in control

 The fluency that one usually associates with Kohli was not on display.
 Yes, the pitch had something for the bowlers but with no pressure on the batters, one might have expected him to take on the bowlers a bit more.

 Ravindra, who had usually only bowled ahead of the scheduled breaks, made the most of his long spell to eventually claim the wickets of Gill (47) and Kohli (36).
+Both soft dismissals.

 The other Indian batters were in the mood to hit the big shots.
-Iyer had two sixes in his 14, Axar Patel hit 4 sixes in his 41 and Jayant Yadav had one in his six.
+Iyer had two sixes in his 14, Axar Patel hit 4 sixes in his 41 and Jayant Yadav had one in his cameo too.
 Kohli’s declaration with India’s total on 276/7 gave New Zealand a victory target of 540 runs.

-A day after he took 10 wickets in an innings, Ajaz Patel broke another long-standing record against India, which was previously held by Ian Botham.
+A day after he took 10 wickets in an innings, Ajaz Patel broke another long-standing record against India, which was previously held by Ian Botham (also at the Wankhede Stadium).
 He finished with match figures of 14/227 – the most wickets taken against India in a Test match.

 At tea, the visitors were 13/1.
 Ashwin was back among the wickets and it really didn’t look like the NZ innings would last very long.